 (*If you’re about to comment to internet-diagnose me with some awful disease, my health anxiety is going to ask you to kindly refrain: thanks in advance!)

 “These magnetic lashes will be the answer to my prayers!”
 I thought excitedly, as I logged into my Paypal account to hand over my hard-earned cash to a website located somewhere in China.
-“Why, I’ll just clip them on every morning – no glue, no mascara – and I’ll be ready to go in seconds!
+“Why, I’ll just clip them on every morning – no glue, no mascara – and I’ll be ready to go!
 And then, at night I’ll just unclip them again, and be ready for bed, without having to rub at my poor, fragile eyelashes with eye-makeup remover: what could possibly go wrong?!”

 Well, the first thing that could go wrong was that the eyelashes didn’t turn up for over two months.
 I know!
 I mean, it’s almost like I did absolutely no research before buying them, huh?
 Who woulda thunk it?
 I’m not going to name and shame the website in question here, because I basically placed the order on impulse, and didn’t bother to keep track of their details, but suffice it to say that I’d actually lodged a complaint with Paypal by the time the damn things turned up.
 Also, yes, I was pretty stupid, I know.
 The rest of this post doesn’t make me look a whole lot smarter, though, so, you know, be warned.